Chapter 1: The Vitals of Data#

 Nominal

-Categories with no natural order.
+Categories with absolutely no natural order.
 Examples: SEX, CURSMOKE, ANYCHD, Treat.

 Ordinal